-4.4.4 Function Menu
+4.4.8 Function Menu

-Press Z/U on the main interface to enter the Function interface, as shown below:
+Press FN on the main interface to enter the following menu:

-Push \blacktriangle or \triangledown to select an item, and then push ENTER to enter the corresponding sub-menu.
+Push the $\blacktriangle$ and $\triangledown$ keys to move the light blue cursor to the intended entry, and press ENTER to enter the corresponding sub-menu.

-4.4.5 Adjusting the Z Axis
+4.4.9 Adjusting the Z Axis

-When Z Move is selected, push \Leftarrow or \Rightarrow to control the movement of the Z axis.
+When the light blue cursor is on "Z move", push the $\blacktriangleleft$ and $\blacktriangleright$ keys to control the movement of the Z-axis.